northwood-studios/NwPluginAPI/NwPluginAPI.Docs/articles/gettingstarted/codeprerequisites.md

   - 4 parameters must be passed on to `PluginEntryPoint` attribute, in the following order: <br>
     Plugin Name, Plugin Version, Plugin Author, and Plugin Description.
   - If you are planning to use any kind of events, you would call `EventManager::RegisterEvents` in the `PluginEntryPoint` method, more on that in the EventHandlers section.
-  - Here is also where a ['Singleton'](https://csharpindepth.com/Articles/Singleton) would be initialized.
+  - Here is also where a [Singleton](https://csharpindepth.com/Articles/Singleton) would be initialized.
 ### The `Config` Class
 > #### NOTE: The `Config` class isn't required, but is recommended since you will need to if you're planning on letting serverhosts make any changes to your plugin.
-Most developers will urge you to include as many config values as possible as this is considered good practice.
+Most developers will urge you to add any config values for things you (and other server hosts) may want to change as this is considered good practice.
 - The `Config` class contains properties, which values will be serialized and deserialized into/from a YML file when the plugin loads.
   - Properties are similar to fields, except they have a getter and a setter. <br> `public string Text { get; set; }` is an example property.
   - Properties can be of any supported type, but they must be public.